 Occasionally, you may need to prune your frangipani to restrict size, tidy a broken branch or to remove an inconvenient branch.
 On older trees, look for any branches that have started rubbing or crossing over, or have stopping producing foliage or flowers, and remove them.

 Frangipani rust generally appears shortly before leaf fall, and shows up as discolouring of leaves above, and orange spots on their under-surface.
-Thoroughly spray all leaf surfaces with a suitable fungicide such as Eco-Fungicide and repeat weekly.
+Thoroughly spray all leaf surfaces with a suitable fungicide such as Yates Rose Shield and repeat weekly.
 Any fallen leaves should be promptly removed, sealed in a plastic bag and disposed of in the regular bin (not the compost).

 Scale insects are found on stems or leaves.
 They look like small white or brown lumps.
 These can easily be treated with a suitable horticultural spray oil.

 Frangipani grows very easily from cuttings.
 Your cutting should be a growth tip at least 10–15cm long.
 Ensure the cutting is cleanly cut, not crushed, and put it somewhere warm and shady until the sap seals.

 Once dry, fill a suitable-sized pot with a free-draining potting mix or propagating mix.
 Put the cutting in, and support it if required.
 Put it in a warm spot and only water when dry.